Skip to main content

 Domain literacy

 Understands the product domain enough to spot business-logic bugs, not just UI glitches.
+QA testing a payments feature should know the charge-authorization-capture flow.
+Ramp-up speed on a new domain is a signal of general quality.

 Nice-to-have